majodev/majodev.github.io/src/notes/metalsmith plugins.md

 ---
-title: Contributing some metalsmith plugins
+title: My metalsmith plugins
 tags:
 - javascript
 ---

 Early the process of developing this website with [metalsmith](http://metalsmith.io) I came to the conclusion, that there is not a solution (*a plugin*) for every requirement I wanted to fulfill with metalsmith.
-Luckily, it's dead fucking easy to customize the metalsmith pipeline, so easy that I finally ended up with XXX (*yes, xxxx*) plugins.
+Luckily, it's dead fucking easy to customize the metalsmith pipeline.
+Actually, it's so freaking easy, that I finally ended up with XXX (*yes, xxxx*) custom written plugins, which I want to share here with you!

-Consequently I'm publishing them right now on GitHub and this post should give a kind of overview and some background information on how I was using them.
+This post should give a kind of overview and some background information on how I was using them.
+I have published every one of them on GitHub, feel free to check them out there.

 ## metalsmith-collectiondefaults
 Love metalsmith-collections?
 Fine, me too!
 But does every collection child need the same metadata key (e.g. `template: note.hbs`) in its `YAML`?
 How about adding default metadata to your collection children?
 Sold?
 Enjoy.